Jay Sebring: Relationship with Sharon Tate

-Death on Cielo Drive
+Death

 On August 8, 1969, Sebring, Tate, Frykowski, and Folger went to El Coyote, a Mexican restaurant, together.
 After they returned to the Polanski residence on Cielo Drive, Patricia Krenwinkel, Susan Atkins and Charles "Tex" Watson, members of the "Manson Family", entered the home.
 After coercing the four occupants of the house into the living room, they ordered them to lie face down on the floor.

 Sebring protested and asked the intruders to consider Tate's advanced pregnancy.
-Watson then shot Sebring, and kicked him several times in the face as he lay dying, breaking his nose and eye socket.
-He was then stabbed seven times and died from blood loss caused by his stab wounds.
+Sebring found an opportunity and aggressively attacked Watson, who was warned of Sebring's move by Susan Atkins.
+Watson then shot Sebring, knifed his left fist and bayonet stabbed Sebring several times in the back.
+Sebring died from blood loss caused by his wounds.
 The group then murdered Frykowski, Folger, and Tate.
+Sebring's body was found lying down and bloodied, his face disfigured.
+A long nylon rope was placed around his neck and hung over one of the living room's ceiling beams.
+At the other end, Tate's body lay with the same rope around her neck.
+While the coroner's inquest found that Tate was still alive when she was hanged, in Sebring's murder it was found that he was hanged lifeless.

 On Wednesday, August 13, funerals for Tate and Sebring took place the same day; the funerals were scheduled several hours apart (first for Tate and then Sebring) to allow mutual friends to attend both.

 Sebring was buried at Holy Sepulchre Cemetery in Southfield, Michigan.
 Steve McQueen gave the eulogy.

 Legacy

 A feature-length documentary Jay Sebring....Cutting to the Truth was released in September 2020 by Shout!
 Factory.
 Directed and produced by Sebring's nephew Anthony DiMaria, the film has received widely positive reviews.

-Emile Hirsch portrays Sebring in the 2019 film Once Upon a Time in Hollywood, directed by Quentin Tarantino, which contains a revisionist interpretation of the Manson murders.
+Emile Hirsch portrays Sebring in the 2019 film Once Upon a Time in Hollywood, directed by Quentin Tarantino, which contains a revisionist interpretation of the night of the Manson murders.
+In the film's version of events, Sebring survives, as the murderers do not attack at the Tate / Polanski address, but next door at the fictional Rick Dalton home.

+In 2025 a 576-page biography Jay Sebring: Cutting to the Truth was released through Steven W. Booth's "Genius Book Publishing", written by Marshall Terrill and Anthony DiMaria.
+The biography was initially introduced to the public with a Hollywood screening and Q&A of the Sebring film documentary at the vintage Los Feliz 3 theatre delivered by the American Cinematheque organization led by chairman Rick Nicita.